 Four Reflection Questions To Help You Make Progress With Compassion

-The start of a new year can often include a lot of self-induced pressure.
+The start of a new year, new month, or even a new week can often include a lot of self-induced pressure.

 The pressure to “start strong” and hit the ground running when it comes to your resolutions or intentions.